 Chengdu's residents are very proud of their ancient culture, and heritage, but also love spending the night in a more lively and modern fashion.
 With the influx of investment come not only skyscrapers but a lively bar scene.
 Areas such as Renmin South Road and west of Yangshi Street feature many cafes, discos, and karaoke bars.
 Chengdu's local beer named "Blue Sword" is perfect to wash down Chengdu's spicy cuisine.
 These nightspots are good places to meet other travelers and exchange stories or make friends with local residents.
 The lively night scene in Chengdu gets quite lively and stays open until the wee hours of the morning.

-From traditional teahouses, theaters to modern pubs and clubs, Chengdu people know how to enjoy the night.
+From traditional teahouses, and theaters to modern pubs and clubs, Chengdu people know how to enjoy the night.
 Every corner in Chengdu offers the warmest welcome.

 For more details about Chengdu travel, check out our Chengdu Travel FAQs.